-As pointed out in the position paper by Crowther et al. the definition of Jane Knight did not reveal what this international dimension was to consist of, nor what an institution's motive ought to be.
-It was deliberate kept open so as to permit many interpretations of exactly what this entailed.
-Since Jane Knight's original definition, there have been many updates to this definition and other aspects of IoHE have been defined.
-Thus, the original definition by Jane Knight was updated by herself (Knight, 2003, 2004) when she introduced national and sector levels beyond that of the institution to embrace the point that the international dimension related to all aspects of education and the role that institutions played in society:
+As pointed out in the position paper by Crowther et al. the definition of Jane Knight did notreveal what this international dimension was to consist of, nor what an institution's motive ought to be.
+It was deliberate kept open to allow many interpretations of exactly what this entailed.
+Since Jane Knight's original definition, there have been many updates to this definition and other aspects of IOHE have been defined.
+Thus, the original definition by JaneKnight was updated by herself (Knight, 2003, 2004) when she introduced national and sector levels beyond that of the institution to embrace the point that the international dimension related to all aspects of education and the role that institutions played in society:

-Internationalization at the national, sector, and institutional levels is defined as the process of integrating an international, intercultural, or global dimension into the purpose, functions or delivery of postsecondary education.
+Internationalization at the national, sector, and institutional levels is defined as the process of integrating an international, intercultural, or global dimension into the purpose, functions, or delivery of postsecondaryeducation.

 Others have defined specific aspects of IoHE.
-Betty Leask for example, defined the concept of Internationalisation of the Curriculum (IoC; Leask, 2015, p.
+Betty Leask for example, defined the conceptof Internationalisation of the Curriculum (IoC; Leask, 2015, p.
 9) as:

-Internationalisation of the curriculum is the process of incorporating international, intercultural and global dimensions into the content of the curriculum as well as the learning outcomes, assessment tasks, teaching methods, and support services of a program of study.
+Internationalisation of the curriculum is the process of incorporating international, intercultural, and global dimensions into the content of thecurriculum as well as the learning outcomes, assessment tasks, teaching methods, and support services of a program of study.
 Whilst Beelen and Jones (2015) redefined the concept internationalisation at home (IaH):